songshen06/DEMO_ZTP/README.md

 new user will not have bash completion , pleas create a .bashrc file

 ## DHCP part
-DHCP server can do a lot
+DHCP server can do a lot of work assign IP ,hostname point the ztp script link ,onie link
-assig IP ,hostname
-point the ztp script link
-onie link

 "./dhcp_gen list" to generate dhcpd.hosts file for isc-dhcp-server